xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 * Non-Overdue Evaluations / Total Evaluations = **% of On-Time Evaluations**

 {% hint style="info" %}
-Speak with Evaluation team on this, as what is "Completed" precisely?&#x20;
+Speak with Evaluation team on this, as what is "Completed" precisely?
 {% endhint %}

 **Example below:**

 So this is a snapshot of Global, so in this case, it would be 2113/2176

-The reason it is 2113, is because there are 2176 total evaluation, and 63 overdue, so that gives us 2113 non-overdue planned evaluation, which is \~97%&#x20;
+The reason it is 2113, is because there are 2176 total evaluation, and 63 overdue, so that gives us 2113 non-overdue planned evaluation, which is \~97%

 <figure><img src="../../.gitbook/assets/CleanShot 2024-07-10 at 13.42.58@2x.png" alt=""><figcaption></figcaption></figure>